 I’d like to ask Tony Campolo how he expects us to ever turn a sinner from the error of his way if we’re never supposed to bring it up.
 I’d like to ask him why I shouldn’t hate anything that’s leading someone toward death.

 A beloved friend of mine has cancer.
 I hate that cancer.
-I hate all cancer from a distance, but I particularly hate her cancer, because it’s trying to kill her.
+I hate all cancer from a distance, but I particularly hate his cancer, because it’s trying to kill him.
 If I hated no one’s cancer but my own, what a selfish person I would be!

 The problem isn’t hatred of sin.
-The problem comes when our hatred of sin leads us to scorn sinners.
+The problem comes when our hatred of sin leads us to scorn sinners instead of embracing them.
 When we lack the grace to grieve for sinners, take compassion on them, and pray for them, we lack the love of Jesus.

 Can sinners who need to repent still be of sacred worth?